suyeonme/gwcschool.com/README.md

 # Wood&coffee school
-This is a website of Wood&coffee school located in Gokseong in Korea
+This is a website of Wood&coffee school located in Gokseong, South Korea